code-hy/Learning_Notes/Deep_Learning/Convolutional_Neural_Networks.md

 ##  How it works

 - Consists of Layers  ie  layer1, layer2, layer3, ... layern
-- Two types of Netrworks
+- Two types of Networks
     ### convolutional layers
       -  consists of filters (small shapes)
       -  slide filter across the images, everytime we apply filter to image, we see how similar the filter is to the image (from 0 to 9, 10 etc)  similarity